jlyons49/beluga-e2ee/README.md

 ## Usage

 From any directory, call `beluga`.
 The relavant database will be stored at the location local to where the call was made.
+First use will require creation of a password; subsequent uses will require this password to be entered prior to access of the database.
+Establishment of trusted public keys is recommended to take place in-person.
+Sessions should be re-established regularly.

 ## Documents